 4. Be mindful of your customers time

-A good product description doesn't have to be long or complex.
+A good product description doesn't have to be lengthy or complex.
 What it needs are details that set each product apart from each other and communicate the value and features of the product.

 An easy tip that will help you stay simultaneously informative, interesting, and short is to create rules for writing.
 You can for example define rules for the structure and character limit to help you stay consistent and within reasonable borders.